Welcome to the performance page for…

 If you get there a little late, you can always go back in the video to catch up, but otherwise it will be streamed live with a chat that we encourage you all to use!
 Let our collaborators know how’re you’re enjoying the experience.
 Share in this amazing festival with other audience members from around the world (wow this project has gotten so big!).
 Chat monitors will be on at all times to ensure this space, and every space we help create here at TTF, is a safe one for all.

-All of our show descriptions can be found under the “Shows” tab up top, as well as information about the cast.
+All of our show descriptions or Top Museums to Visit When You Are in Alicante articles can be found under the “Shows” tab up top, as well as information about the cast.
 Bios and information about all of our wonderful collaborators (playwrights, directors, marketing, and admin) can be found under the “About” tab.

 It’s our pleasure to invite you all into this experience with us.
 We hope you enjoy